sroberts/sroberts.github.io/_posts/2015-05-02-imposter-syndrome-in-dfir.md

 There's a [joke](https://uproxx.files.wordpress.com/2015/01/archer-burn.gif?w=650) I love that goes like this (with my own small modification):

-> How do you tell if someone is a vegan, a crossfitter, or pentester?
+> How do you tell if someone is a vegan, a crossfitter, or _red team bro_?
 Give them two minutes and they'll tell you.

 If you ever sit around with a bunch of offensive types (pentesters, vulnerability researchers, exploit developers, etc) you'll start hearing stories that can basically get boiled down to "Defense is garbage, defenders are useless, we always win, I'm super awesome."
 It'll rarely be said that way (and if it is get new friends) but as a defensive focused person it starts to feel like you're just directly being called an idiot.